 Ideal starting point for hikers:

-Our hotel is a perfect starting point for hiking enthusiasts who want to explore the summit of Hohenstaufen – a destination that can be comfortably reached on foot in about 20 minutes.
+Our hotel is a perfect starting point for hiking enthusiasts who want to explore the summit of Hohenstaufen.

 The name "Staufen" originates from the old term "Stauf," which describes a pointed, conical mountain.